 Alternatives To The Future Tenses In Italian

-But thankfully, you can also do a lot of talking about the future in Italian without actually using the future tense.
+But thankfully, you can also do a lot of talking about the future in Italian without actually using the Italian future tenses.

 To give you an example: